Position Number: 00046

 Performs agency reconciliation of all state funds and the preparation of all opening, closing and adjusting journal entries; reviews, evaluates and approves preparation of all reports (internal and external) on a monthly, quarterly and annual basis.
-Assembles data, monitors expenditures, and establishes budgetary controls for the Business Office, Bookstore, and the Payroll Office under the general direction of the Vice President of Financial and Administrative Services.
+Assembles data, monitors expenditures, and establishes budgetary controls for Financial Services, to include Local Funds, auxiliary operations and the Payroll Office under the general direction of the Vice President of Financial and Administrative Services.

-Directs the College’s purchasing functions to insure compliance with state laws, regulations, policies, and procedures and to insure that faculty and staff are informed regarding changes in policies and procedures.
-Approves requisitions and purchase orders for goods and services.
-Maintains familiarity with agency agreements and term contracts in order to insure compliance.
+Indirectly supports the College’s purchasing functions in coordination with SSC to ensure compliance with state laws, regulations, policies, and procedures and to ensure that faculty and staff are informed regarding changes in policies and procedures.
+Approves requisitions and purchase orders for goods and services as delegated.
+Maintains familiarity with agency agreements and term contracts to ensure compliance.
 Initiates actions required to bring the College into compliance with state, VCCS and College policies.
-Serves as Risk Management Officer by negotiating and maintaining all necessary insurance coverage.
-Directs the filing of tort and casualty insurance claims and monitors claims for appropriate and timely resolution.
+Serves as college process owner for AIS and eVA security access requests.

-Oversees college’s small purchase corporate credit card program.
-Develops policies and procedures for the use of this program assuring compliance with governmental accounting and purchasing regulations.
+Oversees college’s small purchase corporate credit card program and approval of end user PCard requests.
+Develops policies and procedures, in conjunction with SSC, for the use of this program assuring compliance with governmental accounting and purchasing regulations.
 Ensures employee agreements are maintained and purchases and payments are processed in accordance with state policy.
-Disseminates preferred supplier list to employees, as appropriate.
 Attends necessary training seminars, keeping current on corporate and state procedures.